Your Ambition.

 What’s Wrong with Type A?

 Nothing.
 Type A traits—high standards, urgency, competitiveness, personal accountability—do you great credit.
-They often produce exceptional individual performance, especially in the early phases of life.
+They often produce exceptional individual performance.

-Your Type A has probably served you well.
-But, in the major areas of creating, connecting, leading, and living, moving Beyond Type A can take you further
+Yet, as we mature, life asks us more complex questions.
+In the major areas of creating, connecting, leading, and living, moving Beyond Type A can take you further.

 More specifically, as people move from performer to leader and creator, two predictable challenges tend to emerge.